-Our environmental reporting has been independently assured for 20 years.
-This year we attained limited assurance of selected USLP and Environmental and Occupational Safety performance indicators.
+Our environmental reporting has been independently assured for over 20 years.
+In 2017 we continued to attain limited assurance of selected USLP and Environmental and Occupational Safety performance indicators.

 Our approach to assurance

 Independent external assurance helps us to drive continuous improvement in performance and in the quality, rigour and credibility of our data.
 We need accurate and robust data on our sustainability performance to help us make decisions, monitor performance and report progress to our stakeholders.

 Our Environmental and Occupational Safety performance measures have been independently assured since 1996 by globally recognised providers.
 In 2011 we began to assure selected key performance measures in the Unilever Sustainable Living Plan (USLP).
 Assurance of the Unilever Green Sustainability Bond started in 2014.

 PricewaterhouseCoopers LLP (PwC) provide independent assurance of the USLP, and DNV GL and KPMG LLP provide independent assurance in relation to our Green Sustainability Bond.